MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/contact-center-integration-models.md

 ### [**The Power model**](#tab/power)

 The Power model enables solution providers to create native Azure-based voice applications using the Teams calling infrastructure and client platform to deliver modern, intelligent solutions for collaborative customer and agent connection.
-The goal of the Power model is to stoke developer creativity and drive customer productivity.
+The goal of the Power model is to provide a one-app, one-screen contact center experience.

-Solution providers can help contact center agents with omni-channel communication experiences while incorporating artificial intelligence to customize how and when participants - or other services - are engaged in a call applying the [Cloud Communications API in Microsoft Graph](/graph/api/resources/communications-api-overview?view=graph-rest-1.0).

 **Feature highlights:**